Can I Trust Cloud Backups?

 An online backup is on someone else’s computer

-Many people complain about the security of their data apart from the security of their account.
+Many people complain about the security of their data as distinct from the security of their account.
 Those concerns typically fall into three categories:

-- Your data will be exposed to the online service itself, who then might use it for purposes unknown.
+• Your data will be exposed to the online service itself, which could use it for purposes unknown.

 Depending on where you live, where the online backup service is located, and the sensitivity of your data, these can be valid concerns.